agraef/raptor7/README.md

 If you have multiple Raptor instances playing in concert, they will be all synced up, with one instance (usually the one where playback was started) playing the role of a time master.
 This is indicated with the `M` toggle.
 Normally you don't need to mess with that toggle, it will be engaged automatically when you press the play button in an instance.

-The time subpatch also has built-in MIDI sync support, which is enabled by default (you can configure this with the `S` toggle in the time subpatch).
+The time subpatch also has built-in MIDI sync support, which is enabled by default (you can change this with the `S` toggle).
 If you have software or hardware that can act as a MIDI clock source (most DAWs, sequencers, and grooveboxes have that functionality), you can just hook up the MIDI device which outputs the clocks to Pd's MIDI input.
 Once transport starts rolling on the device, Raptor will play along with it and the two should stay in sync.
 In this case the playback toggle in the time subpatch is without function, as the external time source drives playback.
+The pulse indicator also turns red while the external time source is active.

 ### The Looper

-You can toggle the loop control at any time and it will switch between loop playback and arpeggiator output immediately.
+You can toggle the loop control near the bottom of the panel at any time and it will switch between loop playback and arpeggiator output immediately.
 This comes in handy if you want to play along, or need to get your hands free to record a generated pattern.

 To the left of the panel, you'll find the looper subpatch, a little applet which lets you save the currently playing loop to a file, and reload it later.
 It also counts off the bars in a loop, so that you can always tell where you are in the loop.